 The search pictured here (inset) shows a hotel search unit displaying organic search results.
 Google uses an algorithm to determine the most relevant results for any given search, but three of the major factors are relevance, distance, and prominence.
 Prominence is a measure of how well known a business is.
 Review count and score are factors that contribute to local search ranking.
 More reviews and higher review scores will probably improve a local ranking, increasing your chances that someone visits your website to book.

-One of Revinate’s customers is a real life example of this in action.
-Cove Haven decided to use Revinate to increase their hotels’ volume of reviews because they had much lower volume of reviews on Google than they had on other channels.
-For all three of their hotels, Cove Haven has seen a large improvement in review volume.
-For Cove Haven’s properties, 72% of their Google reviews between May and October 2016 came from Revinate.
-One of their properties, Pocono Palace, has received almost 80% of their reviews from Revinate.
-And they’ve begun to see impact even beyond volume, as their properties are beginning to move up the search list.
+One of Revinate’s customers is a real-life example of this in action.
+Cove Haven decided to use Revinate to increase their hotels’ volume of reviews because they had a much lower volume of reviews on Google than they had on other channels.
+For all three of their hotels, Cove Haven has seen a large improvement in review volume, with almost 80% of their reviews now coming from Revinate.

 There is no doubt TripAdvisor is an influential channel.
 77% of hotel guests reference TripAdvisor before selecting a hotel.
 80% read between 6-12 reviews before booking.
 (Phocuswright TripAdvisor study 2014) Based on Revinate’s database of over 200 million reviews, TripAdvisor accounts for a quarter of all reviews.

-Over the summer, we co-hosted a webinar with TripAdvisor, where they explained a few of the factors that go into their TripAdvisor Popularity Ranking.
-There are three main principles to remember: quality, quantity, and recency of reviews.
-Essentially, more reviews is better than fewer reviews, positive reviews are better than negative reviews, and recent reviews are better than older or staler content.
+When it comes to the TripAdvisor Popularity Ranking, there are three main principles to remember: quality, quantity, and recency of reviews.
+Essentially, more reviews are better than fewer reviews, positive reviews are better than negative reviews, and recent reviews are better than older or staler content.
 TripAdvisor looks at the consistency of all of these factors over time for the most accurate representation.
 So, when it comes to soliciting reviews via post-stay surveys, it can have an effect on all three of these factors.

-Revinate also did a study with Cornell University’s School of Hotel Administration that looked at the results that came of collecting TripAdvisor reviews via Revinate Surveys.
-They found that hotels had an average 300% increase in TripAdvisor review volume, so their number of reviews tripled.
-As a result, on average, properties using Revinate Surveys saw a 10% improvement in TripAdvisor Popularity Index ranking.
+Revinate also did a study with Cornell University’s School of Hotel Administration that looked at the impact of collecting TripAdvisor reviews via Revinate Surveys.
+They found that hotels had an average 300% increase in TripAdvisor review volume and a 10% improvement in TripAdvisor Popularity Index ranking.
 Aside from the official study, we have seen some hotels have some pretty dramatic increases.
 (For instance, The Dictionary Hostel in London moved up 200 places after starting with Revinate Surveys.)
-Lastly, these results have had a significant impact on the businesses of these properties as well.
-On average, the Occupancy index for the hotels involved increased by 1%.
+Lastly, on average, the Occupancy index for the hotels involved also increased by 1%.

 Review Volume is the Simple Solution

 Hotels need to have a strong presence on the sites where guests are making bookings decisions, and they need to work actively to improve their visibility on these sites.
-Overall, hotels have nothing to lose by boosting their volume of reviews on Google or TripAdvisor.
-If anything, they’re missing out on potential revenue by not doing so.
+For example, if you already rank highly on TripAdvisor, consider publishing your post-stay surveys to Google.
+You're missing out on potential revenue by not boosting the volume of reviews on Google or TripAdvisor.
+Please reach out to further discuss Revinate Surveys and your channel strategy.